-In Table 2, we present descriptive statistics at market level for the average year in the period we study.
+In Table 2, we present descriptive statistics at the market level for the average year in the period we study.
 The average number of enrolled workers is 1,146,540, while the average cohort of new enrollees entering the formal labor market is 63,317, representing 5.5% of the stock.
 Additionally, the average number of switchers per year is low.
-Notably, the switching rate (0.31%) is even lower than those observed in similar regimes in other Latin American countries17.
+Notably, the switching rate (0.31%) is even lower than those observed in similar regimes in other Latin American countries18.
 Low switching rates in this market have been documented and analyzed in previous studies (Luco (2019), Illanes (2016)).
-Furthermore, conditional on switching, most enrollees leave private firms and switch (95%) to the public option.
+Furthermore, conditional on switching, most enrollees leave private firms and switch to the public option (95%).
 Workers leaving the public option or switching from one private firm to another are almost nonexistent.